takaebato/rack-dev_insight/README.md

 ### For other Rack applications

-You have two options to record database queries.
+You have two options to record SQL queries.

 #### 1. Enable SQL patch option

-In order to record SQL queries, database client gems are patched.
+Enabling this option will patch database client gems.
 Currently, [mysql2](https://github.com/brianmario/mysql2) and [pg](https://github.com/ged/ruby-pg) gems are supported.

 Add the following lines to your application's Gemfile: